telerik/winforms-docs/controls/chartview/populating-with-data/binding-to-datatable.md

 ---
 title: Binding to DataTable
-page_title: Binding to DataTable | ChartView
+page_title: Binding to DataTable - WinForms ChartView Control
-description: Binding to DataTable is quite easy with RadChartView.
-Once your table is created, you just need to set the needed members to the desired fields.
+description: Learn how to bind WinForms ChartView to a DataTable.
 slug: winforms/chartview-/populating-with-data/binding-to-datatable
 tags: binding,to,datatable
 published: True